 UNESCO IESALC, as a leading United Nations institute in higher education, considers it vital that the discussion about this perspective be placed on the international agenda and in order to generate a change in public policies and in the existing regulatory framework.

 - Articulate the RTHE as an integral part of education

 - Review the legal and regulatory framework

 - Identify current challenges and opportunities for the dissemination of RTHE

 - Frame the RTHE project in a social justice perspective

 What does the project aim to?

-- Develop 10 case studies from various regions of the world produced by local experts in order to identify good practices on RTHE
+- Develop 14 case studies from all regions of the world produced by local experts to identify policy changes and good practices affecting the RTHE

-- Reach consensus on the RTHE principles and establish a roadmap at the World Conference on Higher Education 2022 in Barcelona, Spain.
+- Establish draft principles on the RTHE for presentation and discussion at the World Conference on Higher Education 2022 in Barcelona, Spain

 Who is the target audience?